About the Position

 - Manage/supervise the work of Project Drawdown research fellows, as needed.

-- Ph.D., equivalent doctoral level degree, or equivalent work experience in supply chain management, life-cycle assessment, and/or circular economy.
+- Ph.D., equivalent doctoral level degree, or equivalent work experience, in supply chain management, life-cycle assessment, circular economy, or a related field.
 ABD candidates will be considered.
-If ABD, the candidate will be required to complete the doctoral degree by the position start date.

-- Demonstrated experience with a variety of current climate solutions in the Waste & Materials program.
+- Demonstrated experience with a variety of current climate solutions in the Materials sector.

 - Demonstrated ability and commitment to conduct research and produce scholarly work.